Broh2424/JavaBackendNotes/src/main/java/org/SingletonDesignPattern/SingleTonDesign.markdown

 ## Steps to achieve Singleton design:
-1. instance variable in the class must be:
+1. refernce variable in the class must be:
     - private
     - static
     - and final
-2. Constructor must be private.
+2. Constructor must be private
-3. one public method should be there for accessing
+3. one public method should be there for accessing the object.
 ## Types of singleton design pattern  approach:

 1.Eager Intialization.\